TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-vnetserviceendpoints.md

 ## **Recommended steps**

-* Are you trying to use VNet service endpoints for a Basic tier server?
+**Are you trying to use VNet service endpoints for a Basic tier server?**
-    * The Basic tier does not support VNet service endpoints.Ensure that your Azure Database for PostgreSQL - Single server is deployed in General Purpose and Memory Optimized servers.
+<br>The Basic tier does not support VNet service endpoints.Ensure that your Azure Database for PostgreSQL - Single server is deployed in General Purpose and Memory Optimized servers.

-* Are you troubleshooting a private connection between Azure resources in different Azure subscriptions?
+**Are you troubleshooting a private connection between Azure resources in different Azure subscriptions?**
-    * If the Azure resources being connected via service endpoints are across two subscriptions, make sure that the two subscriptions are in same Active directory tenant and both of them have **Microsoft.SQL** resource provider registered.
+<br>If the Azure resources being connected via service endpoints are across two subscriptions, make sure that the two subscriptions are in same Active directory tenant and both of them have **Microsoft.SQL** resource provider registered.

 ## **Recommended documents**